Jitesh117/jitesh117.github.io/content/blog/The-ins-and-outs-of-hash-tables.md

 ## Open Addressing

 When key collide, find a way to hunt for an available slot in the array, **deterministically**.
-*Determistically* here means that we can't just randomly assign slots to colliding keys, as that would lead to linear lookup times.
+`Deterministically` here means that we can't just randomly assign slots to colliding keys, as that would lead to linear lookup times.

 The process of finding out a suitable slot for a colliding key is called **probing**.

 ### Probing function
 A good probing function should generate the permutation of the range `(0, m - 1)` so as to cover the entire space eventually.

-#### 1. Linear Probing
+### Linear Probing

 We search linearly from the hashed index until the end of the array then wrap from the start.
 > - We invoke the probing function to get the slot